Cattle: Description

 Cattle are large artiodactyls, mammals with cloven hooves, meaning that they walk on two toes, the third and fourth digits.
 Like all bovid species, they can have horns, which are unbranched and are not shed annually.
 Coloration varies with breed; common colors are black, white, and red/brown, and some breeds are spotted or have mixed colors.
 Bulls are larger than cows of the same breed by up to a few hundred kilograms.
 British Hereford cows, for example, weigh 600–800 kg, while the bulls weigh 1000–1200 kg.
-Before 1790, beef cattle averaged only 350 lb net.
-Thereafter, weights climbed steadily.

 Cattle breeds vary widely in size; the tallest and heaviest is the Chianina, where a mature bull may be up to 1.8 m at the shoulder, and may reach 1280 kg in weight.

 The natural life of domestic cattle is some 25–30 years.
-Beef cattle go to slaughter at around 18 months, and dairy cows at about five years.
+Beef cattle go to slaughter at about 18 months, and dairy cows at about five years.